meilisearch/documentation/resources/howtos/search_bar_for_docs.md

 ### Configuration File

-The scraper tool needs a configuration file to know what content you want to scrape, this is done by providing selectors (e.g. the HTML tag).
+The scraper tool needs a configuration file to know what content you want to scrape.
+This is done by providing selectors (e.g. the HTML tag).

 Here is an example of a basic configuration file: